 Add the brown sugar and mix well, stirring out all of the clumps.

 Add the sweetened condensed milk and the corn syrup, and mix well.

-The recipe says to leave on high and allow to cook for two hours while stirring occasionally.
+The recipe for this slow cooker caramel dip says to leave on high and allow to cook for two hours while stirring occasionally.
 Since I made so much, I could have used a lot more than two hours.
 I left it for about 3 hours and it still felt a little gritty from the brown sugar not having melted all the way.
 The larger the recipe, the more time you’ll need.